United Farm Workers: 1970s

 In 1970, Chávez decided to move the union's headquarters from Delano to La Paz, California, into a former sanatorium in the Tehachapi Mountains.
-Whereas Chávez thought this change would help create "a national union of the poor ... serving the needs of all who suffer," other union members objected to this distancing of the leadership away from the farmworkers.
+Whereas Chávez thought this change would help create "a national union of the poor ... serving the needs of all who suffer", other union members objected to this distancing of the leadership away from the farmworkers.

 The union was poised to launch its next major campaign in the lettuce fields in 1970 when a deal between the International Brotherhood of Teamsters and the growers nearly destroyed it.
-Initially the Teamsters signed contracts with lettuce growers in the Salinas Valley, who wanted to avoid recognizing the UFW.
+Initially, the Teamsters signed contracts with lettuce growers in the Salinas Valley, who wanted to avoid recognizing the UFW.
 Then in 1973, when the three-year UFW grape contracts expired, the grape growers signed contracts giving the Teamsters the right to represent the workers who had been members of the UFW.

 The UFW responded with strikes, lawsuits and boycotts, including secondary boycotts in the retail grocery industry.
 The union struggled to regain the members it had lost in the lettuce fields; it never fully recovered its strength in grapes, due in some part to incompetent management of the hiring halls it had established that seemed to favor some workers over others.

 In 1972 the UFW opened the Terronez Clinic in Delano, California.
 The clinic was primarily staffed by volunteer doctors and nurses who recently graduated medical school along with and administrative staff made of local supporters.
 By the end of their first year, the clinic had served an estimated 23,000 farm workers and their families.
 Due to its success, the UFW opened other clinics in Calexico and Salinas.
 By 1978, UFW Executive Board decided to end the programs due to dwindling resources.

 The battles in the fields became violent, with a number of UFW members killed on the picket line.
 The violence led the state in 1975 to enact the California Agricultural Labor Relations Act, creating an administrative agency, the ALRB, that oversaw secret ballot elections and resolved charges of unfair labor practices, like failing to bargain in good faith, or discrimination against activists.
 The UFW won the majority of secret ballot elections in which it participated.

 In the late 1970s, the leadership of the UFW was wracked by a series of conflicts, as differences emerged between Chávez and some of his former colleagues.
 Trying to maintain union membership and strength, the UFW began to control the activities of local chapters which resulted in some longtime staffers resigning.
-Prominent Filipino activist Philip Vera Cruz also left the UFW in 1977 after Chavez accepted a invitation to visit the Philippines from the then dictator Ferdinand Marcos.
+Prominent Filipino activist Philip Vera Cruz also left the UFW in 1977 after Chavez accepted an invitation to visit the Philippines from the then dictator Ferdinand Marcos.
 In 1977, the Teamsters signed an agreement with the UFW promising to end their efforts to represent farm workers.